cee-elle/just-the-docs/README.md

 ## Web Based Writing

-The guide was written with the reader in mind.
+The guide is written with the reader in mind.
 Steps were removed or condensed to enhance the flow and create a document that is easy to understand.
 Heading sizes was carefully considered to provide readers with the ability to scan the document and effortlessy locate sections.
 The purpose of this was to inform and help readers understand what Postman is.

 ## Additional Features